Randolph Scott: Warner Bros.

 Scott did Colt .45 (1950) at Warner Bros. where his salary was US$100,000 per picture (equal to $ today).
-He stayed at the studio to do Sugarfoot (1951), Fort Worth (1951), Carson City (1952), The Man Behind the Gun (1953), Thunder Over the Plains (1953), Riding Shotgun (1954), Tall Man Riding (1955) Most of these were directed by André de Toth.
+He stayed at the studio to do Sugarfoot (1951), Fort Worth (1951), Carson City (1952), The Man Behind the Gun (1953), Thunder Over the Plains (1953), Riding Shotgun (1954), Tall Man Riding (1955) Most of these were directed by Andre de Toth.

-Also of interest is Shootout at Medicine Bend shot in 1955, but released in 1957, which was Scott's last movie in black and white.
+Also of interest is Shootout at Medicine Bend shot in 1955 but released in 1957, which was Scott's last movie in black and white.
 The movie co-stars James Garner and Angie Dickinson.

-By 1956, Scott turned 58, an age where the careers of most leading men would be winding down.
-Scott, however, was about to enter his most acclaimed period.

 Boetticher and Kennedy films

-In 1955, screenwriter Burt Kennedy wrote a script entitled Seven Men from Now which was scheduled to be filmed by John Wayne's Batjac Productions with Wayne as the film's star and Budd Boetticher as its director.
-However, Wayne was already committed to John Ford's The Searchers.
-Wayne therefore suggested Scott as his replacement.
-The resulting film, released in 1956, did not make a great impact at the time but is now regarded by many as one of Scott's best, as well as the one that launched Scott and Boetticher into a successful collaboration that totalled seven films.
+In 1955 screenwriter Burt Kennedy wrote the script Seven Men from Now, which was scheduled to be filmed by Batjac Productions with John Wayne as the film's star and Budd Boetticher as director.
+However, Wayne was already committed to The Searchers with John Ford, and suggested Scott as his replacement.
+The resulting film, released in 1956, did not make a great impact at the time but is now regarded by many as one of Scott's best, as well as the one that launched Scott and Boetticher into successful collaborations on seven films.

 While each film is independent and there are no shared characters or settings, this set of films is often called the Ranown Cycle, for the production company run by Scott and Harry Joe Brown, which was involved in their production.
 Kennedy scripted four of them.
-In these films ...
+In these films …

 Boetticher achieved works of great beauty, formally precise in structure and visually elegant, notably for their use of the distinctive landscape of the California Sierras.
 As the hero of these "floating poker games" (as Andrew Sarris calls them), Scott tempers their innately pessimistic view with quiet, stoical humour, as he pits his wits against such charming villains as Richard Boone in The Tall T and Claude Akins in Comanche Station.